-In addition to these supply augmentation projects, WDWA GSA also included a policy-based management action aimed at demand reduction in the form of a voluntary fallowing program (WDWA-8) and a moratorium on groundwater extractions within the
+In addition to these supply augmentation projects, WDWA GSA also included a policybased management action aimed at demand reduction in the form of a voluntary fallowing program (WDWA-8).

-California Aqueduct CASP buffer zone.
 Via a combination of naturally occurring poor groundwater quality limiting agricultural and beneficial use of groundwater within WDWA GSA, and the implementation of the PM/As presented herein, WDWA GSA will continue to maintain the groundwater supply surplus within the GSA through 2040 and beyond.